cvat-ai/cvat/docs/serverless_tutorial.md

 But the world is not perfect and we don't have a silver bullet which can solve all our problems.
 Usually available DL models are trained on public datasets which cannot cover all specific cases.
-Very often you want to detect objects which cannot be recognized by these models or add new attributes.
+Very often you want to detect objects which cannot be recognized by these models.
 Our annotation requirements can be so strict that automatically annotated objects cannot be accepted as is.
 You always need to keep in mind all these mentioned limitations.
-Even if you have a DL solution which can _perfectly_ annotate 50% of your data, it means that manual work will be reduced only twice.
+Even if you have a DL solution which can _perfectly_ annotate 50% of your data, it means that manual work will be reduced only twice in the best case.

 When we know that DL models can help us to annotate data faster, the next question is how to use them?
 In CVAT all such DL models are implemented as serverless functions for [nuclio][nuclio-homepage] serverless platform.
-And there are multiple implemented functions out of the box which can be found in [serverless][cvat-builtin-serverless] directory on GitHub.
-Follow [the installation guide][cvat-auto-annotation-guide] to build and deploy builtin serverless functions.
+And there are multiple implemented functions which can be found in [serverless][cvat-builtin-serverless] directory such as `Mask RCNN`, `Faster RCNN`, `SiamMask`, `Inside Outside Guidance`, `Deep Extreme Cut`, etc.
+Follow [the installation guide][cvat-auto-annotation-guide] to build and deploy these serverless functions.
+See [the user guide][cvat-ai-tools-user-guide] to understand how to use these functions in UI to automatically annotate data.

 What is a serverless function and why is it used for automatic annotation in CVAT?
 Let's assume that you have a DL model and want to use it for